Brew Like a Game Designer: Alchemy in Commander Part 1: Memory Issues

 Boons and Persistent Effects

 Some online-only cards grant "boons," which are effects that trigger at a specified point in the future.
 In paper Magic, most effects don't persist past the end of the current turn without some visual signifier, like a counter or an attached Aura.
 However, Alchemy cards can apply effects that persist for many turns at a time!
-In this category, I'm including cards that explicitly grant boons, like Merfolk Tunnel-Guide, as well as other cards with indefinitely persistent effects, like Draconic Debut.
+In this category, I'm including cards that explicitly grant boons, like Merfolk Tunnel-Guide

 When evaluating boons and other persistent effects, ask yourself these questions: